iljarotar/synth/README.md

 ### Oscillators

 An oscillator may have a type of `Sine`, `Square`, `Sawtooth`, `Triangle`, `SmoothSquare`, `InvertedSawtooth` or `Noise`.
 Every oscillator needs an amplitude.
-Sine and Square oscillators also need a frequency.
-A phase may be passed to periodic wave forms and will be 0 if omitted.
+Periodic wave forms also need a frequency and optionally can be passed a phase.

 Examples